c128lib/c128lib.github.io/index.md

 # Documentation

-<code>c128lib</code> is a library which contains labels, macro, function and pseudocommand to help develop application and games for Commodore 128.
+<code>c128lib</code> is a library which contains labels, macros, functions and pseudocommands to help develop application and games for Commodore 128.

 It's hosted as a [GitHub organization](https://github.com/c128lib) and contains several project.
 Every element and project can be used to develop your application.